bacover/OpenVINOInstall/GX_Install_2018R5.md

-# OpenVINO 2018R5 Install Guide for the Intel® Arria® 10 GX FPGA Development Kit on Linux (Ubuntu/CentOS)
+# Configuration Guide for OpenVINO 2018R5 and the Intel® Arria® 10 GX FPGA Development Kit on Linux (Ubuntu/CentOS)

-Installation Notes:
+Configuration Notes:

   * For a first-time installation, use all steps.
   * Use steps 1 and 2 only after receiving a new FPGA card.